Our Team

 Project: Incorporation of machine learning tools to predict outcomes for patients with relapsed/refractory T and NK/T-cell lymphomas

-I’m a third year medical student at Georgetown University School of Medicine.
-Outside of TCL research, I love to try new restaurants in town and go to orchestra concerts.
+Angela is a third year medical student at Georgetown University School of Medicine.
+Outside of TCL research, she loves to try new restaurants in town and go to orchestra concerts.

-Olivia is a recent graduate from Tufts University School of Medicine with her Master’s in Public Health who is passionate about incorporating public and global health measurements in clinical trial research and is very eager to be joining the PETAL project!
-She spent some time as a research assistant for brain cancer research at Dartmouth and then assisted with lab management and administrative duties for two leukemia and lymphoma labs at Dana Farber Cancer Institute.
-In her spare time, she enjoys gardening, tending to her Monstera plants, surfing, and in the winter skiing in the northern white mountains of New Hampshire.
+Olivia is a recent graduate from Tufts University School of Medicine with her Master’s in Public Health and is passionate about incorporating public and global health measurements in clinical trial research.
+She spent some time as a research assistant for brain cancer research at Dartmouth College and then assisted with lab management and administrative duties for two leukemia and lymphoma labs at Dana Farber Cancer Institute.
+In her spare time she is an avid food blogger, gardener, painting, reading, tending to her Monstera plants, surfing, and skiing in the winter time.

 Kusha Chopra, BS